kennyparsons/rtsp2icecast/README.md

-# rtsp2icecast
+# rtsp2rsas

-A simple Docker container to stream audio from an RTSP stream (eg. from an IP camera) to Icecast using FFmpeg.
+A simple Docker container to stream audio from an RTSP stream (eg. from an IP camera) to Rocket Streaming Audio Server using FFmpeg.

-Based on [rtsp2mjpg](https://github.com/eroji/rtsp2mjpg) by @eroji.

 ### Environment Variables